ARSHADALI262/var_unisex_salon/README.md

 # Roles and responsibilities
 1. ASHRAD ALI (Project management) :Manages the web development project.
 2. GAJAVENI RAVALI (Deployment) :Deployment and maintenance of project infrastructure.
-3. PATLURI VAMSHI  (Designed a project) : Designed the project
+3. PATLURI VAMSHI  (Designed a project) : Designed the project.
 4. JUPAKA VYSHNAVI (Documentation) : Responsible for managing the documentation process.
 # Azure services used:
 1. Azure blob storage